livepeer/docs/docs/welcome.md

 This project is an open-source community effort, so feel free to suggest updates and new topics, add new guides and tutorials, or provide examples wherever you think it might be helpful.

-All documentation is editable via [GitHub](https://github.com/livepeer/livepeer-org/tree/master/docs).

 We frequently update this documentation focusing on continuous improvement and very much appreciate and encourage your participation.
 You can make suggestions and contribute content to the docs in the following ways:

+> **Note** All documentation is editable via [GitHub](https://github.com/livepeer/livepeer-org/tree/master/docs).
+If this is your first time editing a page in the Livepeer repo, please check out the [contribution guide](/contributing/overview).

 - ***"Edit this page"*** links are included at the bottom of a page and bring you to the documentation in our Git repository.

-***Note:*** If this is your first time editing a page, please check out the [contribution guide](/contributing/overview).

 - [File an issue](https://github.com/livepeer/docs) for us.
 To avoid duplicates, we ask that you do a quick search of existing issues to see if any similar issues exist.

 - Come talk with us in our [Discord](https://discord.gg/uaPhtyrWsF) channel.